mojowebinc/mojowebinc/_posts/design/2016-02-07-ss-download-guide.md

 ### Viewing Your SoftwareStore Profile

+You can view more detailed information about your **Software Profile** by clicking on items in the application list and navigating to the different tabs.

 #### Available Applications

 <div class="show-for-small-only"><img src="{{ site.urlimg }}99insd_ssdg_scrn04_sm.png" style="margin: 25px 0px 25px 0px" alt=""></div>
 <div class="show-for-medium-up"><img src="{{ site.urlimg }}99insd_ssdg_scrn04_lg.png" style="margin: 25px 0px 25px 0px" alt=""></div>

+At the **Available** tab:
+1. Click on an application in the application list.

 <div class="show-for-small-only"><img src="{{ site.urlimg }}99insd_ssdg_scrn05_sm.png" style="margin: 25px 0px 25px 0px" alt=""></div>
 <div class="show-for-medium-up"><img src="{{ site.urlimg }}99insd_ssdg_scrn05_lg.png" style="margin: 25px 0px 25px 0px" alt=""></div>

+The **SoftwareStore** highligts the selected application and displays additional  detail in the **Application Overview** area.
+2. Click on the **Status** tab.

 #### Status of Downloads

 <div class="show-for-small-only"><img src="{{ site.urlimg }}99insd_ssdg_scrn06_sm.png" style="margin: 25px 0px 25px 0px" alt=""></div>
 <div class="show-for-medium-up"><img src="{{ site.urlimg }}99insd_ssdg_scrn06_lg.png" style="margin: 25px 0px 25px 0px" alt=""></div>

+The **Status** tab shows all applications that are being downloaded.
+To the right of the application is a status indicator that shows the percentage progress of your application download.

+**NOTE: You can click on an application in the application list to view additional detail in the Application Overview section.**

+1. Click on the **Installed** tab.

 #### Installed Applications

 <div class="show-for-small-only"><img src="{{ site.urlimg }}99insd_ssdg_scrn07_sm.png" style="margin: 25px 0px 25px 0px" alt=""></div>
 <div class="show-for-medium-up"><img src="{{ site.urlimg }}99insd_ssdg_scrn07_lg.png" style="margin: 25px 0px 25px 0px" alt=""></div>

+The **Installed** tab lists all applications that have been downloaded to your computer.

+**NOTE: You can click on an application in the application list to view additional detail in the Application Overview section.**

+1. Click on the "X Out" icon in the upper right of the screen to exit the **SoftwareStore**.

 [Back](#contents)